Pinafore/cl1-hw/hw1/README.md

 Look at the file limerick.py in the hw1 folder.
 Your job is to fill in the missing functions in that file so that it does what it’s supposed to do.
-* rhyme: detect whether two words rhyme or not
+* `rhyme`: detect whether two words rhyme or not
-* limerick: given a candidate limerick, return whether it meets the constraint or not.
+* `limerick`: given a candidate limerick, return whether it meets the constraint or not.
 More requirements / information appear in the source files.

-*What does it mean for two words to rhyme?*  They should share the same sounds in their pronunciation except for their first consonant sound(s) and anything before their first consonant sounds.
+**What does it mean for two words to rhyme?**  They should share the same sounds in their pronunciation except for their first consonant sound(s) and anything before their first consonant sounds.
 (This is a very strict definition of rhyming.
 This makes the assignment easier.)
 If one word is longer than the other, then the sounds of shorter word (except for its first consonant and anything before the first consonant) should be a suffix of the sounds of the longer.

-*How do I know if my code is working?*  Run the provided unit tests (python tests.py) in the homework directory.
+**How do I know if my code is working?**  Run the provided unit tests (python tests.py) in the homework directory.
 Initially, many of them will fail.
 If your program is working correctly, all of them will pass.
-However, the converse is not true: passing all the tests is not sufficient to demonstrate that your code is working.  `This is strongly encouraged, as it will be similar to how your code is graded.`
+However, the converse is not true: passing all the tests is not sufficient to demonstrate that your code is working.  *This is strongly encouraged, as it will be similar to how your code is graded.*

-*How do I separate words from a string of text?*  Use the word\_tokenize function.
+**How do I separate words from a string of text?**  Use the word\_tokenize function.

-*What if a word isn’t in the pronouncing dictionary?* Assume it doesn’t rhyme with anything and only has one syllable.
+**What if a word isn’t in the pronouncing dictionary?** Assume it doesn’t rhyme with anything and only has one syllable.

-*How ``hardened'' should the code be?* It should handle ASCII text with punctuation and whitespace in upper or lower case.
+**How ``hardened'' should the code be?** It should handle ASCII text with punctuation and whitespace in upper or lower case.

-*What if a word has multiple pronunciations?*  If a word like “fire” has multiple pronunciations, then you should say that it rhymes with another word if any of the pronunciations rhymes.
+**What if a word has multiple pronunciations?**  If a word like “fire” has multiple pronunciations, then you should say that it rhymes with another word if any of the pronunciations rhymes.

-*What if a word starts with a vowel?*  Then it has no initial consonant, and then the entire word should be a suffix of the other word.
+**What if a word starts with a vowel?**  Then it has no initial consonant, and then the entire word should be a suffix of the other word.

-*What about end rhymes?*  End rhymes are indeed a rhyme, but they make for less interesting limericks.
+**What about end rhymes?**  End rhymes are indeed a rhyme, but they make for less interesting limericks.
 So "conspire" and "fire" do rhyme.

-*What about stress?*  The stresses of rhymes should be consistent.
+**What about stress?**  The stresses of rhymes should be consistent.

 ## Extra Credit